randreu28/infrastructure-mastery/README.md

 echo "DATABASE_URL=postgres://admin:admin@localhost:5432/test" >> .env
 ```

-Once set the secrets, to create the docker image, you can run the following commands:
+Once set the secrets, to create the docker image, you can run the following command:

 ```bash
 docker build -t infra-mastery-database .
 ```

-To run the container, you can run:
+> The -t flag is to give the image a name.
+In this case, "infra-mastery-database"

+This will execute [the dockerfile](/database/Dockerfile).
+Once the image is created, we can run it in a container with this command:

 ```bash
 docker run --env-file .env -p 5432:5432 infra-mastery-database
 ```

-This will mount a postgreSQL container and create all the tables needed.
-It will also show you all the logs coming from the database.
+> The -p flag is to specify the port.
+We want the port 5432 of the container be piped into our machine's 5432 port

 You may run it with the -d flag to run the database on the background.
 Take into account that stopping the container with `ctrl+C` will not really delete the container, just pause it and leave it in the background.

 We can check that by listing all containers running with this command: